Reeling Knicks drop 10th straight, 115-87 to Trail Blazers

+PORTLAND — In the wake of an easy win, the Portland Trail Blazers agreed they needed the rout for their own morale.

-Damian Lillard had 31 points, including eight 3-pointers, and the Portland Trail Blazers handed the New York Knicks their 10th straight loss, 115-87 on Tuesday night.
+Damian Lillard had 31 points, including eight 3-pointers, and Portland handed the wretched New York Knicks their 10th straight loss, 115-87 on Tuesday night.

+“Anytime you have that type of win, and the way that we did it, I think we should feel good about it, especially in a game that we feel we should have won,” Lillard said.

-Hassan Whiteside added 17 points and 15 rebounds, and the Blazers ended a two-game skid.
-Portland led by as many as 32 points.
+Hassan Whiteside added 17 points and 15 rebounds as the Blazers ended a two-game skid.
+Portland led by as many as 32.

-Julius Randle had 15 points for the Knicks, who have won just four games, fewest in the league.
-They have one win on the road.
+Julius Randle had 15 points for the Knicks, who have won just four games, fewest in the NBA.
+They have one victory on the road.

 The Knicks opened their four-game West Coast trip in disarray after coach David Fizdale was fired on Friday, just hours after he ran practice.
 Mike Miller was named interim head coach, and New York lost 104-103 at home to Indiana the next night.